History of Orbiter Treadmill

 And a few months later after my cast was removed – it began.
 The first moment I placed my foot on that floor in physical therapy I pulled it back and knew that a radically new and unique treadmill design was needed – and what it could be and do for people.
 Almost immediately I felt it was my personal responsibility to invent, develop and make this machine available.
 And that became my desire – to follow the path I felt God wanted me to walk.

 All I remember was hearing a loud cracking sound, much like a tree limb breaking, and lying helplessly as my friends crowded around me.
+I knew it had to be serious because Peter Bean vomited when he looked at me on the ground.

 The bottom portion of my left leg was ‘rotated’ ninety degrees to the left of my knee and upper leg.
 It was ugly.
 One of my friends vomited at the site of it.
 All I could think of to say was, “Take me to the hospital”.